penumbra-zone/penumbra/spec/penumbra.md

 longer knows the amount and duration of each address' delegations.

 Penumbra sidesteps this problem using a new mechanism that eliminates staking rewards entirely, treating unbonded and bonded stake as separate assets, with an epoch-varying exchange rate that prices in what would be a staking reward in other systems.
-This mechanism ensures that all delegations to a particular validator are fungible, and can be represented by a single token representing a share of that validator's delegation pool, in effect a first-class staking derivative.
+This mechanism ensures that all delegations to a particular validator are fungible, and can be represented by a single *delegation token* representing a share of that validator's delegation pool, in effect a first-class staking derivative.
 Although delegation fungibility is key to enabling privacy, as a side effect, delegators do not realize any income while their stake is bonded, only a capital gain (or loss) on unbonding.

-The total amount of stake bonded to each validator is part of the public chain state and determines consensus weight, but the bonded stake itself is just another token to be recorded in a multi-asset shielded pool.
-This provides accountability for validators and privacy and flexibility for delegators, who can trade and transact with their bonded stake just like they can with any other token.
+The total amount of stake bonded to each validator is part of the public chain state and determines consensus weight, but the delegation tokens themselves are each just another token to be recorded in a multi-asset shielded pool.
+This provides accountability for validators and privacy and flexibility for delegators, who can trade and transact with their delegation tokens just like they can with any other token.

 It also provides an alternate perspective on the debate between fixed-supply and inflation-based rewards.
 Choosing the unbonded token as the numéraire, delegators are rewarded by inflation for taking on the risk of validator misbehavior, and the token supply grows over time.
-Choosing the bonded token as the numéraire, non-delegators are punished by depreciation for not taking on any risk of misbehavior, and the token supply is fixed.
+Choosing (a basket of) delegation tokens as the numéraire, non-delegators are punished by depreciation for not taking on any risk of misbehavior, and the token supply is fixed.

 ## Private Governance